Reasons to prefer an Education Loan over self-financing your education

 Quality education is an indispensable part of a complete and successful life.
 The cost of education is rising rapidly.
 As can be seen from studies, it is increasing at an average rate of 15% per annum.
-Considering this, parents are required to save a lot of money to provide their children with the opportunity to get quality education.
+Considering this, parents are required to save a lot of money to provide their children with the opportunity to get a quality education.
 But despite their efforts, they may face a financial crunch.
 In such a situation, an education loan is your best bet to meet the costs of an expensive educational program.

 What is an education loan?

-Education loan is availed to finance all your education related expenses.
+Education loan is availed to finance all your education-related expenses.
 They are given for the purpose of pursuing an academic degree in India or abroad and are provided by almost all banks and NBFCs (Non-Banking Financial Companies).
 An education loan covers course fees and other associated expenses like hostel and mess charges, books and supplies, exam and other miscellaneous expenditures.

-The reasons why education loan is better than conventional self financing are:
+The reasons why education loan is better than conventional self-financing are:

 Today, there are a large number of banks and Non-Banking Financial Companies (NBFCs) that offer an education loan to students.
 Applying for an education loan has become pretty simple.
-To be eligible for an education loan various lenders consider different factors, such as the student’s past academic record, reputation and quality of the university/institute in which he/she is taking admission and the ability to get a job on completion of his/her course.
+To be eligible for an education loan various lenders consider different factors, such as the student’s past academic record, reputation, and quality of the university/institute in which he/she is taking admission and the ability to get a job on completion of his/her course.
 Some lenders offer doorstep services if the university/college where you are taking admission is a top tier institute or the student has been a brilliant student all through his/her academic life.

 Collateral-free education loan

 There are two types of education loans – secured and unsecured.
-A secured education loan is one against which you provide a security or collateral and in an unsecured education loan there is no need to provide any security.
-Usually, upto Rs.
+A secured education loan is one against which you provide security or collateral and in an unsecured education loan there is no need to provide any security.
+Usually, up to Rs.
 4 lacs for an education loan, no collateral is required but when the loan amount exceeds Rs.
 4 lacs, borrowers are required to provide collateral/security and a third party guarantee to secure the loan.

 In very rare cases, when the student is extraordinary or highly meritorious and has secured admission in one of the Ivy League colleges in India or abroad, banks & NBFCs provide a larger quantum of education loan without any collateral.
-However, there are some banks and NBFCs in India that provide education loans without collateral in normal course as well.
+However, there are some banks and NBFCs in India that provide education loans without collateral in the normal course as well.

 Tax benefits under section 80E

-You are entitled to claim tax deduction for the repayment of interest on education loan in compliance with Section 80E of the Income Tax Act.
+You are entitled to claim a tax deduction for the repayment of interest on education loan in compliance with Section 80E of the Income Tax Act.
 You can avail tax benefits once you start repaying your education loan.
-Students are supposed to submit interest certificate as proof to claim tax benefits.
+Students are supposed to submit an interest certificate as proof to claim tax benefits.
 Interest certificate is a certificate received from your bank which shows the amount of interest paid by you to the bank in a financial year with respect to your ongoing loan.
 Remember the tax benefits can be availed for a period of 8 years, thus if your loan continues after this period, no tax benefits will be granted.

 Adequate repayment tenure